-To describe the terms in which Graduate credit will be applied to a degree plan.
+To describe the terms in which graduate credit will be applied to a degree plan.

-Three conditions must be met for a student to receive graduate credit for work satisfactorily completed at KU:
+Three (3) conditions must be met for a student to receive graduate credit for work satisfactorily completed at KU:

 - The student must have gained graduate admission.

-KU does not accept transfer credit for institutes, workshops, or for life/work experience.
+KU does not accept graduate transfer credit for institutes, workshops, or life/work experience.
 Credit will not transfer for courses that were previously counted toward the completion of an undergraduate or graduate degree.